Stanford-AIMI/RRG24/index.md

   year={2020}
 }
 ```
-4) The metrics packages and the leaderboard that made this challenge possible were provided thanks to ViLMedic.
-Please include it in your submission:
+**4) The metric packages and the leaderboard that made this challenge possible were provided thanks to ViLMedic.
+Please include it in your submission:**
 ```bibtex
 @inproceedings{delbrouck2022vilmedic,
   title={ViLMedic: a framework for research at the intersection of vision and language in medical AI},